Our whey protein is made in the French Alps and is unique in the world.

 Cyclists will find several types and names for whey protein on the market: "classic" whey, known as concentrate, whey isolate and hydrolyzed whey.
 Although these names do not correspond to any regulatory standard, these 3 products are distinguished mainly by the degree of filtration, and therefore by the protein concentration.

-Whey isolate therefore contains, a priori, more protein than classic whey (seethe composition of whey isolate and its benefits if you're interested).
+Whey whey isolate therefore contains, in principle, more protein than classic whey (seethe composition of whey isolate and its benefits if you are interested in this topic).

-For hydrolyzed whey, milk filtration has been taken a step further, so that the product contains up to 90% protein.
-As the name suggests, the amino acids and BCAAs have been hydrolyzed, i.e. partially digested for even faster assimilation.
+For hydrolyzed whey, milk filtration has been taken even further, so that the product contains up to more than 90% protein.
+As its name suggests, amino acids and BCAAs have been hydrolyzed, i.e., partially digested for even faster assimilation.

-In any case, we advise against hydrolysate.
-Considering the price at which this category of whey is sold, its quality won't justify the purchase.
-What's more, even "classic" whey already contains enough protein for effective supplementation.
-Hydrolyzed whey has undergone a lysis process, making it a de facto processed product, more likely to be contaminated with undesirable ingredients.
+In any case, we advise against using hydrolysate.
+Considering the price at which this type of whey is sold, its quality does not justify the purchase.
+Furthermore, even whey isolate already contains enough protein for effective supplementation.
+Hydrolyzed whey has undergone a lysis treatment, making it a processed product that is more susceptible to contamination by undesirable ingredients.

 According to experts, these contaminations are closely linked to large-scale manufacturing processes.
-It is therefore in cyclists' best interests to choose brands which certify that their products are manufactured in-house, without subcontracting, and which guarantee anti-doping certification, such as ProtéAlpes whey.
+It is therefore in cyclists' best interests to choose brands which certify that their products are manufactured in-house, without subcontracting, and which guarantee anti-doping certified products such as Protéalpes whey.

 More on the nutritional needs of cyclists